mendix/docs/content/en/docs/refguide/modeling/pages/input-widgets/text-area.md

 #### 2.5.1 On Change{#on-change}

-The on change property specifies an action that will be executed when leaving the widget, either by using the <kbd>Tab</kbd> key or by clicking another widget, after the value has been changed.
+The on-change property specifies an action that will be executed when leaving the widget, either by using the <kbd>Tab</kbd> key or by clicking another widget, after the value has been changed.

 {{% snippet file="/static/_includes/refguide/events-section-link.md" %}}